*Site under construction*

-- RECEIVE RAN (Registration Access Number)
+- FOUND the email with your RAN (Registration Access Number) in your UNCA email?

 - REVIEW what courses you need in GradPlan (see part 2 below for detailed how-to)

 **Follow us on Instagram!
-We post academic information during the year with important how-to’s, policies and other helpful information for student success: @unca_asc**
+We post academic information during the year with important how-to’s, policies, and other helpful information for student success: @unca_asc**

 How to Register for Classes

 Welcome, bulldogs!
-Watch the videos below to learn about UNC Asheville’s curriculum and create your first semester class schedule.
+Watch the videos below to learn about UNC Asheville’s curriculum and create your first-semester class schedule.
 Keep the First Year Registration Checklist handy so you complete each step.

-Part 1: Your First Year Experience Courses
+Part 1: Your First-Year Experience Courses